alod83/python-samples/README.md

 # python-samples
-This repository contains python samples
+This repository contains python samples.
+All the samples have been tested with python 3.